BRISKET · DONENESS GUIDE

 | Rest | At least 1 hour, up to 2+ |

 Want the same numbers for every other cut on one page?
-See the smoker temperature chart, and dial in your seasoning with the rub calculator.
-The one tool worth buying well for brisket is a thermometer; the thermometer guide covers what actually matters.
+See the smoker temperature chart, dial in your seasoning with the rub calculator, and once it hits temp, let the rest and hold calculator plan the rest and a safe hold to serving.
+The one tool worth buying well for brisket is a thermometer; the thermometer guide covers what matters.

 What internal temp is brisket done at?